Why from us?

-1. Unlike most of the re-sellers of Mongolian Gers (yurts) in Europe and America, we are producer of this beautiful product.
+Unlike most of the re-sellers of Mongolian Gers (yurts) outside of Mongolia, we are producer of this beautiful product.
 Therefore, we know where every single part of our yurts come from, and can guarantee quality of our products.

 We buy wood imported from Russia.
 Russian Siberia has a huge forest reserve with one out of every five trees on entire Earth is in Siberia.
 In contrast, Mongolia does not have rich forest reserve with only 7.8% of its territory is covered by forest.
 (See here a map showing forest resources of Siberia and Mongolia).
 Mongolia’s eco system is fragile, and illegal timbering for construction and fuel for fire is already causing great damages to the environment.
 Although buying imported wood increases our production cost, we do this for several reasons: